 It’s community, it’s friendship, it’s self-confidence, it’s mental fortitude, it’s physical strength, it’s pure elation, it’s my sanity…

 Running took center stage in 2012 in the most horrifying way, with the bombings at the Boston Marathon.
-As many of you know, we were there to watch my husband cross the finish line and cheer on the other runners, including my friend Cindy of Kicking It In.
+As many of you know, we were there to watch my husband cross the finish line and cheer on the other runners, including my friend Cindy.
 I told our story in A Personal Account – The Boston Marathon: Grieving…and Looking Ahead.
 Since then, I haven’t written about the experience again on my blog.
 It has taken some time to heal, but I meant what I said in that post.
 We are looking forward and finding the positives that need to be dug out from beneath the surface of a tragic event.

 We will be returning to Boston again in April, to cheer on my husband and all of the other runners who are coming out strong to run the marathon.
 The running community is strong.